 Swimsuits or sauna suits need to be kept clean otherwise it comes infected with bacteria.
 You can be sure to keep your suit clean but when you are visiting a public sauna, there's no way to figure out how hygienic other people are.
 So in that sense, using the sauna naked is more hygienic.

 Whether you visit the sauna naked or semi-naked, there are certain etiquettes you need to follow so as to not offend others and to not make a fool of yourself.

 Close the door after you enter the sauna because if the door is open, it will affect the temperature in the room.

 Don't take your phones in the sauna.
 The phone might get damaged and smartphones in the sauna are generally frowned upon.

-A basic sauna etiquette involves never taking any photos, not even selfies.
-People might be comfortable being nude in a public sauna but that doesn’t mean they want to be seen by everyone on the internet.
+Basic sauna etiquette involves never taking any photos, not even selfies.
+People might be comfortable being nude in a public sauna but that doesn't mean they want to be seen by everyone on the internet.

 You should always consider the space you are taking up.
 As people come in through the door, move around to make space.
 Also, keep your voice low so as to not disturb anyone.
-The sauna is a place where come to relax.
+A sauna is a place where come to relax.

 Other etiquettes include taking off all your jewelry before you step into the sauna.
 The high temperature will not only wear off the jewelry but it will also become hot and you could end up burning yourself.

 Needless to say, you need to carry towels and take a shower before entering the sauna.
 Be sure to clean yourself using soap.
 That's just basic hygiene.
 And carry two towels, one to sit on at all times and the other to wipe away your sweat.